frocos2023/frocos2023.github.io/index.md

 ## Welcome to FroCoS 2023

-FroCoS 2023 will take place at the Czech Institute of Informatics, Robotics and Cybernetics (CIIRC) of the Czech Technical University in Prague (CTU), Czech Republic on September 20-22, 2023.
+FroCoS 2023 will take place at the <a href="https://www.ciirc.cvut.cz/en">Czech Institute of Informatics, Robotics and Cybernetics (CIIRC)</a>
+of the <a href="https://www.cvut.cz/en">Czech Technical University in Prague (CTU)</a>, Czech Republic on September 20-22, 2023.

 The conference is the 14th in a series of meetings of the International Symposium on Frontiers of Combining Systems (FroCoS).